 Root Canal in Shrewsbury, MA

 An infected tooth can cause all kinds of problems for both your oral health and your overall well-being.
-It is important, that if you have an infected tooth, you get treatment as soon as possible.
+If you have an infected tooth, it is important that you get treatment as soon as possible.
 We offer endodontic treatment, which involves treating the inner pulp and repairing infected teeth.

 What Is An Endodontist?